 How to Encourage Your Child to Go Back to School

-As a bilingual Spanish preschool in King County, Washington, we know what it’s like when a child refuses to go to school after the holidays.
+As a preschool in Pierce County, Washington, we know what it’s like when a child refuses to go to school after the holidays.

 Some children experience a condition called school refusal, where they feel deeply distressed at the thought of going back to school.
 Psychology experts Jade Sheen and Amanda Dudley say that this typically happens after long periods of school absence, like after the holidays or after moving to a new school.

-At Lagarllito’s Garden Bilingual Spanish School, it matters to us that children get a wonderful early childhood education experience.
+At Lagarllito’s Garden School, it matters to us that children get a wonderful early childhood education experience.
 If your child refuses to go to school, here are some pieces of advice: